Sleep and hunger: What to do if we’re hungry at bedtime

 So what can we do when we feel hungry at bedtime?

-James suggests that if we do feel hungry before bed, then consider making a light snack packed full of slow releasing energy.
-Some of James’ favourites are peanut butter on granary toast, or maybe a bowl of porridge with a few slices of banana.
+We would suggest that if you do feel hungry before bed, then consider making a light snack packed full of slow releasing energy.
+Some of our favourites are peanut butter on granary toast, or maybe a bowl of porridge with a few slices of banana.

 Final thoughts: Hunger doesn’t have to be something that we fight with the thought of at bedtime.
 In order to fall asleep soundly we need to listen to our bodies and make sure we are giving it the things that it needs to wind down for sleep.
 Something like feeling hungry - or even stress or anxiety - will inevitably stop us from falling asleep because our bodies aren’t in the right conditions to drift off.
 And how can we say no to PB on toast anyway?!